beach style kitchen idea

-A beach-inspired kitchen can project a relaxed and refined style, even if it is not actually located at the beach.
-Some beach house homeowners prefer that their kitchens match the outdoor surroundings.
 However, beach elements can be incorporated into any home, even if it is not near a body of water.
 A beach aesthetic can be achieved by using lighter colors and natural materials.
-There is flexibility to incorporate as many, or as few, coastal décor elements as the homeowner wants.
+There is flexibility in incorporating as many or as few coastal décor elements as the homeowner wants.

-What is a Beach Style Kitchen?
+What is a Beach-Style Kitchen

-beach style kitchen
+beach style kitchen look

-Beach-inspired or nautical materials are sometimes used to define the style.
-Distressed or weathered finishes might be utilized as well as driftwood, twine, rope, or linen.
-Layered shades of white or cream are often used to create a crisp atmosphere that is relaxed.
+Layered shades of white or cream are often used to create a relaxed, crisp atmosphere.
 Color can be incorporated in different shades, depending on whether the overall goal is classic or casual.

 Casual: Think easy and natural, like the California coast.
 Casual beach-style kitchens use organic and natural textures, wood elements, greenery, and stone.
 Tans, greens, and knotted wood or woven fabrics are the colors and textures that are utilized.

-For the casual coastal kitchen, more natural tones are used.
-Will Taylor, author of Dream Décor, states that the core features are usually jute textures, earth tones, layered blues, crisp whites, stripes, and loose linen upholstery.
-The palette “can be adjusted according to taste: true blues and crisp whites for a Med-like vibe, warm whites and pale blue-green shades for a country coastal mix; bright coral paired with sky blue for an exotic coastal style.”
+The palette “can be adjusted according to taste: true blues and crisp whites for a Med-like vibe, warm whites, and pale blue-green shades for a country coastal mix, and bright coral paired with sky blue for an exotic coastal style.”

 Cabinets

-beach style kitchen
+beach style kitchen cabinets

-Cabinets in a beach kitchen are most often white or light in color, for instance a light gray.
-Shaker cabinets are often used for their simple, clean lines.
-Extending the cabinetry all the way to the ceiling can help make the kitchen seem larger and lighter.
-Or if all-white is too austere, some homeowners are mixing cabinets for a two-tone kitchen with light painted cabinets for the base or island, which complements the white upper cabinets.
-The key is to make sure the cabinets are light as darker woods are usually not used in this kind of kitchen.
+Or if all-white is too austere, some homeowners are mixing cabinets for a two-tone kitchen with light-painted cabinets for the base or island, which complements the white upper cabinets.
+The key is ensuring the cabinets are light, as darker woods are usually not used in this kind of kitchen.

 Color Palette

-beach style kitchen
+beach style kitchen color palette

 A relaxed coastal kitchen will incorporate neutrals and natural colors.
-The color palette for a beach style kitchen uses natural colors that are found near the beach:
+The color palette for a beach-style kitchen uses natural colors that are found near the beach:

 • White